Lye vs No Lye Relaxers: A Comprehensive Guide

 Regular Conditioning Creme Relaxer

-As for Lye vs No Lye Relaxers, my preference is for lye relaxer brands also used mostly in a salon, but I hope I was able to supply you with the knowledge to help determine which relaxer is suitable for you.
-Should I Use a lye vs no lye hair relaxer?
-The purpose of this post is to equip you will the knowledge needed to make good decisions to pick the right relaxer.
+As for Lye vs No Lye Relaxers, my preference is for lye relaxer brands also used mostly in a salon, but I hope I was able to supply you with the knowledge to help determine which relaxer is suitable for your hair type.
+It’s important to consult a professional hairstylist before choosing or applying any relaxer, as they can assess your hair type and help minimize the risks of damaging your hair or scalp.

 I wanted to voice my opinion on recommending the best kind of relaxer and compare lye relaxer vs no lye.
 So far, I have had good experiences using motions lye relaxers and affirm relaxer steps lye relaxers, which are some of the best lye relaxer on the market.
 Keep in mind that these relaxers are lye relaxers and mild hair relaxer.
-I would recommend these relaxers to Someone with thick and coarse 4a hair over a no-lye relaxer.
-What does sodium hydroxide do to hair?
-A sodium hydroxide relaxer is not as harsh on the hair as no-lye.

 Should I use the no-lye relaxer?